-An insurer is permitted, but not required, to change its accounting policies so that it remeasures designated insurance liabilities2 to reflect current market interest rates and recognises changes in those liabilities in profit or loss.
+An insurer is permitted, but not required, to change its accounting policies so that it remeasures designated insurance liabilities to reflect current market interest rates and recognises changes in those liabilities in profit or loss.
 At that time, it may also introduce accounting policies that require other current estimates and assumptions for the designated liabilities.
-The election in this paragraph permits an insurer to change its accounting policies for designated liabilities, without applying those policies consistently to all similar liabilities as LKAS 8 would otherwise require.
-If an insurer designates liabilities for this election, it shall continue to apply current market interest rates (and, if applicable, the other current estimates and assumptions) consistently in all periods to all these liabilities until they are extinguished.
+The election in this paragraph permits an insurer to change its accounting policies for designated liabilities, without applying those policies consistently to all similar liabilities for this election, it shall continue to apply current market interest rates (and, if applicable, the other current estimates and assumptions) consistently in all periods to all these liabilities until they are extinguished.